awslabs/kubeflow-manifests/docs/deployment/add-ons/storage/efs/README.md

 The script applies some default values for the file system name, performance mode etc. If you know what you are doing, you can see which options are customizable by executing `python utils/auto-efs-setup.py --help`.

 ### 2.2 [Option 2] Manual setup
-If you prefer to manually setup each components then you can follow this manual guide.
-As mentioned, it you have two options between Static and Dynamic provisioing later in step 4 of this section.
+If you prefer to manually setup each component then you can follow this manual guide.
+As mentioned, it you have two options between **Static and Dynamic provisioing** later in step 4 of this section.

 ```
 export AWS_ACCOUNT_ID=$(aws sts get-caller-identity --query "Account" --output text)